Design and benchmarks for emulating Kondo dynamics on a quantum chip: Numerical simulations

 Third, we measure the oscillation frequencies ($\omega$) with the use of Fast Fourier Transform (FFT) of the impurity magnetization data from 0 to 1000 Floquet steps and plot it as a color plot in Fig.~\ref{fig:prop-plots} c).
 For both Toulouse point and isotropic limit, the main low-frequency features appear to be essentially $\theta_K$ independent, while there is also a characteristic frequency which monotonously increases with $\theta_K$.
-Another note-worthy point is that the magnitude of frequencies for the Toulouse point case is about an order of magnitude higher than the isotropic case at around $\theta_K > 0.4$, as seen in \figref{fig:thetak-1} b). \\
+Another note-worthy point is that the magnitude of frequencies for the Toulouse point case is about an order of magnitude higher than the isotropic case at around $\theta_K > 0.4$.\\

 Fourth, we measure the oscillation range by calculating the minimum and maximum values of the magnetization from a 100 to a 1000 steps, and then subtracting them to find the range.
-For the isotropic case, this range increases first, then decreases with increasing $\theta_K$ {at fixed $\theta$}, while it goes like a sinusoid for increasing $\theta$ {at fixed $\theta_K$} (see \figref{fig:theta-1} b)).
+For the isotropic case, this range increases first, then decreases with increasing $\theta_K$ {at fixed $\theta$}, while it goes like a sinusoid for increasing $\theta$ {at fixed $\theta_K$}. (see Appendix~\ref{sec:appn5}).
 In the Toulouse point case, the trend with increasing $\theta_K$ {at fixed $\theta$} remains that same, while with increasing $\theta$ {at fixed $\theta_K$}, {no clear} trend is observed.
 The magnitude of ranges is of the same order in both cases. \\

 Finally, \figref{fig:ent-dist} shows the von Neumann entanglement entropy as a function of time for $N = 6$ for different distance values.
-It is pretty clear from the graph that as a function of distance, the entanglement increases up to $n = 2$ and then decreases rapidly, which is also shown in \figref{fig:ent-dist2}.
+It is pretty clear from the graph that as a function of distance, the entanglement increases up to $n = 2$ and then decreases rapidly, which is also shown {in Appendix~\ref{sec:appn5}}.
 These results can be taken as evidence for the {formation of a} Kondo cloud, i.e. the extent to which the impurity spin is entangled with the conduction electrons, {analogously to the} equilibrium {case}~\cite{Affleck2009,PixleyIngersent2015, WuStoudenmire2022}.
 While we see an extension up till the 3rd site in a 6-site model, the numerical data is, of course, too inconclusive to make detailed statements.